jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 ### DataSources

-CIF dictionaries can be used with any `DataSource`, providing that that datasource recognises the data names defined in the dictionary.
+CIF dictionaries can be used with any `DataSource`, providing that the datasource recognises the data names defined in the dictionary.

 A `DataSource` is any data source returning an array of values when supplied with a string.
 A CIF `Block` conforms to this